Polpoliti/vehicle-classification-cnn/README.md

 All results are from a custom CNN trained completely from scratch (no pretrained weights):

-- ✅ **Best Validation Accuracy**: 70.9%
+-  **Best Validation Accuracy**: 70.9%
-- 📉 **Best Validation Loss**: 1.5696
+-  **Best Validation Loss**: 1.5696
-- 📊 **Train Accuracy at Best Epoch**: ~70.8%
+-  **Train Accuracy at Best Epoch**: ~70.8%
-- 🏁 **Training Stopped at Epoch**: 69 (early stopping triggered at epoch 69, best model saved at epoch 64)
+-  **Training Stopped at Epoch**: 69 (early stopping triggered at epoch 69, best model saved at epoch 64)

 Considering the complexity of the task - **fine grained classification across 196 visually similar classes, with no external features or pretrained knowledge** - these results demonstrate strong model performance and robust generalization.
 This serves as a solid baseline for future enhancements.

 ---

-## 🔍 Model Explainability
+##  Model Explainability

 To understand how the model makes predictions, I used **GradCAM** to visualize attention over image regions.
-It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand-specific details - indicating that it was attending to discriminative features and not just relying on spurious cues.
+It was great to see that the model consistently focused on relevant parts of the cars like front grilles, headlights, or brand specific details - indicating that it was attending to discriminative features and not just relying on spurious cues.

 ---